 GeneCards Summary for ANXA1 Gene

 ANXA1 (Annexin A1) is a Protein Coding gene.
 Diseases associated with ANXA1 include Hairy Cell Leukemia and Brain Edema.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
-GO annotations related to this gene include calcium ion binding and receptor binding.
+Among its related pathways are Integrated Breast Cancer Pathway and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and signaling receptor binding.
 An important paralog of this gene is ANXA2.

 UniProtKB/Swiss-Prot Summary for ANXA1 Gene